What Every Founder Should Know About Co-Founders

 Important aspects for a successful partnership:

 Selecting the right co-founder is critical; a mismatched partnership can create more challenges than benefits.
 Understanding how a potential co-founder manages stress can be crucial for navigating the high-pressure startup environment.
-Co-founders must have complementary skills to effectively address various business aspects.
+Co-founders must have complementary skills to effectively address various business aspects and support the startup's growth.

 Summary